-- Glass tile starts at $28/sf, where ceramic Tile starts at $14/sf, if you're on a tight budget, you may want to consider using glass as accent, rather than covering large surface areas.
+- If you're on a tight budget, you may want to consider using glass as accent, rather than covering large surface areas.
 Using glass as an accent will also help colorful mosaic blends from overwhelming the room.

 - Although glass is easy to clean, its reflective surface highlights imperfections.
 This means all those little finger prints will be more apparent, so if you're not one to clean your tile frequently, glass may not be for you.

 - Glass's slippery smooth surface may not be appropriate for all floor applications.
 If you really want to use glass on your floor, use a matte finish tile in a s smaller size for more traction, and try adding a non-slip sealant for increased slip resistance.

 - Price is one of the biggest pros when it comes to ceramic tile.
 Ceramic tile is more affordable, starting at only $14/sf, making it a great choice for larger surface areas such as the floor, ceiling, and a walls.